sugarlabs/help-activity/source/sliderule.rst

 .. image :: ../images/Sliderule-activity-icon.png

-"The 'slide rule <http://en.wikipedia.org/wiki/>'_ also known colloquially as a slipstick, is a mechanical analog computer."
+"The `slide rule <http://en.wikipedia.org/wiki/>`_ also known colloquially as a slipstick, is a mechanical analog computer."
 This Activity implements a basic slide rule with C, D, A, and L scales and can be used for multiplication, division, roots, addition and subtraction.

 .. image :: ../images/SlideruleC.png